boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 The element set should only be manually altered, if the user has a good reason to do so (e.g. prior knowledge about the feature of interest).
 Expanding the element set too much will result in extreme computation times and increased bogus annotations.
-The standard element set considered is C,H,N,O,P, while presence and abundance of Cl,B,Se,S,Br will be autodetected from the input MS1 spectrum.
+The standard element set considered is C,H,N,O,P, while presence and abundance of Cl,B,Se,S,Br will be autodetected from the input isotope pattern in the MS1 spectrum.

 ### Formula database search